NovusEdge/rsftp/README.md

 # rsftp

-A simple client written in rust.
+A simple FTP client written in rust.

 ## Installation